AkhmerovM/fontend-starter-kit/README.md

 | Atomic css | Add most popular classes for style, grid and adaptive |
 | Css modules | For convenient work with style classnames |

 Also, you can add your images, svg and fonts.
-There is already add appropriate loaders.
+There is already have added appropriate loaders.